MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     Company \>\> Tax Schedules)

 2. Enter a tax schedule ID and a description.
 You may want to identify your schedule with a descriptive name.
-For example, if you’re creating a tax schedule for the city of Austin, Texas, you may want to name the schedule TXAUST.
+For example, if you're creating a tax schedule for the city of Austin, Texas, you may want to name the schedule TXAUST.